fnichol/emeril/README.md

 require 'chef/knife'
 Chef::Knife.new.configure_chef

-# Perform the git tagging and share to the Community Site
+# Perform the git tagging and share to the Supermarket site
 require 'emeril'
 Emeril::Releaser.new(logger: Chef::Log).run
 ```